 Other frame details include the addition of upper and lower pivot guards, protecting areas that were historically subjected to rocks being flipped up by the rear tire.
 A tough polycarbonate downtube protector shields the frame from other rock impacts, while molded rubber guards on the swingarm protect the frame from chain slap and keep things running quiet.
 Thankfully, the HD5 still has a trusty creak-free threaded bottom bracket shell, as well as plenty of room for a water bottle in the main triangle.
 As for tires, there's enough clearance for up to 2.6in rubber, if desired.

-- New carbon frame boosts stiffness without increasing weight
+- Updated frame boosts stiffness without increasing weight

-- Longer and slacker geometry improves stability on descents
+- Longer, slacker geometry improves stability and confidence

-- Steeper seat tube is more comfortable and efficient on climbs
+- Steep seat tube is more comfortable on the climbs